Azure/missionlz-edge/docs/Tier3_Workload_deployment.md

 - Enter a name and description for the Virtual Server (example: `<name_for_workload>_to_MLZ-Spokes`)
 - In the `Type` dropdown, select `Forwarding (IP)`
 - In the `Source Address` field, enter `<workload_address_space/mask>`.
-Using deployment defaults, value would be `10.94.0.0/16`
+Using deployment defaults, value would be `10.100.0.0/16`
 - In the `Destination Address/Mask` field, enter `10.88.0.0/13`.
-This is the default value which is supernet of the MLZ spoke vnets
+This is the default value which is a supernet of the MLZ spoke virtual networks
-- In the `Service Port` field, select `HTTPS`.
+- In the `Service Port` field, select `* All Ports`.
 - In the `VLAN and Tunnel Traffic` field, select `Enabled on...` from the dropdown.
 - In the `VLANS and Tunnels` field, select the VLAN that is associated with the internal subnet (example: `Internal_Interface`).
 - In the `Source Address Translation` field, select `Auto Map` from the dropdown.